MDPuneethReddy/personalblog/public/posts/coinmarketcap-beginner-guide-to-crypto-market-using-coinmarketcap.md

 <a style="color: blue" href="https://coinmarketcap.com/portfolio-tracker/" target="_blank">Create portfolio</a>
 ![Create portfolio](/images/posts/posts_1_coinmarketcap_4.png)

-There are more features which are offering by coinmarketcap, you ccan checkout their official page <a style="color: blue" href="https://coinmarketcap.com/" target="_blank">coinmarketcap</a>.
+There are more features which are offering by coinmarketcap, you can checkout their official page <a style="color: blue" href="https://coinmarketcap.com/" target="_blank">coinmarketcap</a>.

 If you like the content, please subscribe to the blog which is free of cost, to get the blog updates.